tkl7665/Captcha/README.md

 # Captcha by TKL

-A simple project that processes a given Captcha image and produces the results leverage a CNN classifier and OCR via Tesseract.
+A simple project that processes a given Captcha image and produces the results leverage a CNN classifier and OCR via EasyOCR.

 The project leverages two established approaches to classify the characters within the Captcha images.
 The first approach is a Convolutional Neural Network (CNN) model that was trained on the given samples.
-The second approach is to leverage Tesseract, an OCR engine, to extract the text from the Captcha images.
+The second approach is to leverage EasyOCR, an OCR engine, to extract the text from the Captcha images.

 ## Premise 🌟
 - The number of characters remains the same for all captchas